GaINeR: Geometry-Aware Implicit Network Representation: Experiments

-To demonstrate applicability in dynamic scenarios, we treat the centers of our learned Gaussians as material points in a Material Point Method (MPM) simulation driven by the Taichi Elements~\cite{taichi_elements} engine.
+\textbf{Physics comparisons} To demonstrate applicability in dynamic scenarios, we treat the centers of our learned Gaussians as material points in a Material Point Method (MPM) simulation driven by the Taichi Elements~\cite{taichi_elements} engine.
 Fig.~\ref{fig:physics_comparison} compares our method against MiraGe, with full animations provided in the supplementary material.
-The results highlight the benefits of our continuous representation.
-The results show that MiraGe's discrete representation produces geometric artifacts under deformation.
-In contrast, \our{} renders coherent surfaces even under significant deformation.
+While MiraGe's discrete representation produces geometric artifacts and spiky boundaries under stress, \our{} renders coherent surfaces even under significant deformation.
 Since our MLP decoder is conditioned on the geometric structure, it can robustly interpolate visual information from sparse or distorted particle distributions, avoiding the visual discontinuities inherent to discrete representations.
+We further showcase this robustness in Fig.~\ref{fig:sim_gainer}, where \our{} successfully handles complex, multi-material interactions, such as fluid mechanics and granular dynamics, maintaining continuous, high-fidelity textures despite extreme topological changes over time.